-- Develop and deploy advanced lightweight materials and concepts which are economically-viable for automotive applications, e.g. composites with tailored strength properties and ceramics for hightemperature applications, improving vehicle performance while enhancing production flexibility and reducing cost; - Develop and apply multi-material approaches that allow cost-effective material separation, recycling and recovery, taking into account environmental impact through Life Cycle Assessment
+- Develop and deploy advanced and smart lightweight materials and concepts which are economicallyviable for automotive applications, e.g. composites with tailored strength properties and ceramics for high-temperature applications, bio-based materials and smart materials with added functionalities such as sensorisation; - Develop and apply multi-material approaches that allow cost-effective material separation, recycling and recovery, taking into account environmental impact through Life Cycle Assessment.

-Impact: Improved vehicle efficiency through lightweight; Introduction of less wasteful and more cost-effective management of End-of-Life Vehicles; Phasing-out of materials which are non-recyclable/difficult-to-recycle; Deployment of innovative recovery options, shifting from traditional recycling to remanufacturing; Reduced dependency on resources only available outside Europe.
+Impact: Enhanced vehicle performance while increasing production flexibility and reducing cost; Improved vehicle efficiency through weight reduction; Introduction of less wasteful and more cost-effective management of End-of-Life; Phasing-out of materials which are non-recyclable or difficult-to-recycle; Deployment of innovative recovery options, shifting from traditional recycling to re-manufacturing; Reduced dependency on resources only available outside Europe.

-Development of advanced digital tools exploiting high-performance computing to enable rapid optimization and customization of next generation vehicles
+Development of advanced digital tools exploiting the 'digital-twin' concept with high-performance computing to enable rapid optimization and customization of next generation vehicles

-- Develop advanced methodologies for improved design capabilities via numerical simulation, virtual and physical testing and validation for the design of different vehicle types, purpose fit and customized vehicles: - Enable improved performance by design (including highest efficiency, low environmental impact, crashworthiness, structural integrity, reliability and long service life); - Provide new design capabilities reflecting specific requirements of automated and connected vehicles including mechatronic systems.
+- Develop advanced methodologies for improved design capabilities via numerical simulation, virtual and physical testing and validation for the design of different vehicle types including purpose-fit and customized vehicles; - Enable improved performance by design (including optimized energy efficiency, low environmental impact, crashworthiness, structural integrity, reliability and long service life); - Provide new design capabilities reflecting specific requirements of automated and connected vehicles including mechatronic systems.

-Impact: Rapidly re-configurable manufacturing operations for new customized products; Conversion of extensive product and customer usage data into knowledge, enabling auto-optimization of product design and manufacturing by exploiting the developments in parallel computing, machine-learning and artificial intelligence; Reduced time-to-market (from initial concept to first production units) and costs, ensuring the affordability of next generation vehicles; Prototype-free design of vehicles with increased opportunities to certify and homologate via simulation and modelling.
+Impact: Rapidly re-configurable manufacturing operations for new customized products; Conversion of extensive product and customer usage data into knowledge, enabling auto-optimization of product design and manufacturing by exploiting the 'digital-twin' concept with developments in parallel computing, machine-learning and artificial intelligence; Reduced time-to-market (from initial concept to first production units) and costs, ensuring the affordability of next generation vehicles; Prototype-free design of vehicles with increased opportunities to certify and homologate via simulation and modelling.